Disease

 1. 1

 Unpot the plant and shake loose as much of the old potting mix as possible.
-Do not be rough with the roots — Chinese Evergreen roots can be fairly brittle.
+Do not be rough with the roots — Chinese Evergreen roots, particularly the rhizome itself, can be fairly brittle even when healthy.

 2. 2

-Rinse the roots under a gentle stream and run each one between your fingers rather than just looking — Aglaonema's rhizomatous roots are brittle enough that a healthy one snaps cleanly under light pressure, while a rotted section simply squashes flat without resistance.
-Cut every section that squashes rather than snaps back to firm tissue with sterile scissors.
+Rinse the roots under a gentle stream of lukewarm water and run each one between your fingers rather than only looking — Aglaonema's rhizomatous roots are firm enough that a healthy one snaps cleanly under light pressure, while a rotted section simply squashes flat without resistance.
+Cut every section that squashes back to firm tissue with clean, sterile scissors or shears.

 3. 3

-Dust the freshly cut rhizome and root ends with powdered sulfur or activated charcoal before they go anywhere near soil again, since Aglaonema's rhizome is where this plant stores its real reserves and a reinfected cut there threatens the whole root system, not just one section.
+Dust the freshly cut rhizome and root ends with powdered sulfur or activated charcoal before they go anywhere near soil again, since Aglaonema's rhizome is where this plant stores its real reserves — a reinfected cut there threatens the whole root system, not just one isolated section.

 4. 4

-Repot in fresh, well-draining mix: 50% quality potting soil + 30% perlite + 20% bark.
-Aglaonema's compact crown doesn't need much room to work with, so match the new pot to the trimmed root mass rather than sizing up for future growth.
-Avoid peat-heavy mixes.
+Repot into a fresh, chunky, fast-draining mix — a base of ordinary potting soil cut with a substantial amount of perlite and some coarse bark works well.
+Aglaonema's compact crown doesn't need much room to work with, so match the new pot size to the trimmed root mass rather than sizing up for future growth, and avoid returning to a dense, peat-heavy mix.

 5. 5

-Water very lightly to settle roots.
-Do not water again until the top 75% of soil is dry.
-Keep in warm conditions (70°F+) to support root regeneration.
+Water very lightly just to settle the roots into the new mix, then do not water again until the top 75% of the soil is dry.
+Keep the plant in warm conditions, 70°F or above, to support root regeneration during the recovery period.

 Prevention

-• Replace nursery peat-based mix within 3–6 months of purchase with a well-draining mix
+• Replace nursery peat-based mix within three to six months of purchase with a well-draining blend

 • Give the pot a real dry-down between waterings — roughly the bottom quarter still slightly moist is the point to water again, not the moment the surface looks dry